ustudio/Blueque/README.md

 ## Task Workflow ##

 Tasks are executed via this workflow.
+Note that any `HMSET` call which modifies a `blueque_task_[TASK ID]` should be assumed to also set the `updated` field of the task.

 ### Submission ###